This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 complete .proto file in

-To define a service, you specify a named service
+To define a service, you specify a named service in your .proto file:

 service RouteGuide {